ariannap13/laborunions/README.md

 2. `classification` – Code for training and testing the discourse frames classifier.
 3. `union-activity_analysis` – Scripts to analyze unions’ online activity and usage of discourse frames over election events.
 4. `data` – Useful data files.

+HuggingFace link to models will be disclosed upon acceptance.